thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 The last method handles the onSubmit emit.
 It pushes the user to the payment form route.
 The prevent default method for the event object stops the usual effect of page refreshing when forms are submitted.
 The reload is unnecessary, causes slowdowns in user experience, and erases state data that will be used later.

 It also checks if the shipping method property on the delivery form is filled out.
-If not, a status message will be assigned and is, therefore, revealed to the customer.
-The customer should not be able to order the product because the store's shipping isn't available in their location.
+If there's none, a status message will be assigned and then revealed to the customer.
+A shipping method is required because the store can't ship to a location it doesn't supply to.

 The delivery form should now be complete!